dimsmol/apis/Readme.md

 ## Apps known by Loader

-* app - app itself, will be loaded from cwd() + '/lib/app'
+* app - app itself, will be searched at cwd()+'/lib/app'
-* cluster_master - cluster master app, will be loaded from cwd() + '/lib/claster_master' or default will be used
+* cluster_master - cluster master app, will be searched at cwd()+'/lib/claster_master'
-* daemon_master - daemon start/stop app, will be loaded from cwd() + '/lib/daemon_master' or default will be used
+* daemon_master - daemon start/stop app, will be searched at cwd()+'/lib/daemon_master'

+For any app, if it cannot be found, apis default will be used.

 ## Units known by Loader

 * core.app - known by app actually (which also is loader), the app itself
-* core.settings - settings, will be loaded from cwd() + '/lib/settings' or default will be used
-* core.handler - main app contract, will be loaded from cwd() + '/lib/contract'
 * core.uncaught - uncaught exception handler
 * core.logging - logging subsystem
 	* core.logging.engines.syslog - syslog logging engine